Buttigieg describes his coming out, need to bridge divides

 The audience of about 750 members and supporters gave Buttigieg two standing ovations, including when his husband, Chasten, joined him on stage and they embraced at the end of his speech.

-Before Buttigieg appeared on the stage at Caesars Palace, he met earlier Saturday with members of the state’s Asian American Pacific Islander Democratic Caucus in Las Vegas.
+Before Buttigieg appeared on the stage at Caesars Palace, he met earlier Saturday with members of Nevada’s Asian American Pacific Islander Democratic Caucus in Las Vegas.